redhat-developer/rhdh-plugins/CONTRIBUTING.md

 git checkout -b migrate-workspace
 ```

-3. Create a new workspace in the community plugins repository.
+1. Create a new workspace in the rhdh plugins repository.

-4. Copy the plugin files from the source repository to the `redhat-developer/rhdh-plugins` repository.
+2. Copy the plugin files from the source repository to the `redhat-developer/rhdh-plugins` repository.

 ```sh
 cp -r ../existing-plugins/plugins/plugin-name plugins/